About Us

 Emily A. Anderson, she/her

-Marriage and Family Therapist, MA, LMFT, IMH-E III
+Marriage and Family Therapist, MA, LMFT, IMH-E IV

 I am a Queer white Jewish mama, a feminist woman, and a feisty daughter of second-generation Portuguese and Irish/Scottish parents.